CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 The Johns Hopkins Center for Systems Science and Engineering has open sourced data culled from the US CDC, World Health Organization, DXY (China), China CDC (China), Hong Kong Department of Health, Macau Government, Taiwan CDC, European CDC, Government of Canada, Australia Government Department of Health, and other local, state, and regional health authorities.
 The team at JHU has [written a blog](https://systems.jhu.edu/research/public-health/ncov/) about their efforts in providing real-time information in the face of a global public health emergency.

 JHU initially published US county-level data until 3/10/2020.
-Since 3/10, JHU started publishing only US state level data ([GitHub issue](https://github.com/CSSEGISandData/COVID-19/issues/382)).
-JHU's county time-series data has a major between 3/10-3/23, until they started publishing county-level data again starting 3/24 ([GitHub issue](https://github.com/CSSEGISandData/COVID-19/issues/1250)).
-Recently, the New York Times made their [county time-series data available on GitHub](https://github.com/nytimes/covid-19-data), where the geography names are much cleaner than JHU's naming convention, but lacks latitude/longitude information, and is always a day behind.
-Through all of JHU's schema changes, the US observations were most affected, while the rest of the world had a fairly consistent schema.
+On 3/10, JHU started publishing only US state level data ([GitHub issue](https://github.com/CSSEGISandData/COVID-19/issues/382)).
+As a result, there is a major gap in JHU's county time-series data between 3/10-3/23, until they started publishing county-level data again on 3/24 ([GitHub issue](https://github.com/CSSEGISandData/COVID-19/issues/1250)).
+Recently, the New York Times made their [county time-series data available on GitHub](https://github.com/nytimes/covid-19-data).
+The NYT schema used cleaner and simpler geography naming conventions than JHU, but lacked latitude/longitude information.
+JHU provided hourly updates, while the NYT data was always a day behind.
+Through all of JHU's schema changes, the US observations were most affected, while the global observations maintained a fairly consistent schema (illustrated below).

 ![](./data_availability.JPG)